 Contact our Louisville office about protecting your family members from abuse

 At Walker Wallace PLC, we do not hesitate to research, investigate and pursue neglectful nursing home facilities.
 If your loved one has been injured or died because of nursing home neglect, contact our Louisville attorneys for a free initial consultation.
 We care about all residents of nursing homes and aggressively pursue punitive damages against any person or business responsible for neglecting or abusing your family member.
-You can reach us online or by phone at 502-937-1125.
-Or, just stop by our office on St. Andrews Church Road for a free consultation
+You can reach us online by filling out the form below or by phone at 502-937-1125.
+Or, just stop by our office on St. Andrews Church Road for a free consultation.